moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 ### GCBM Module

-The GCBM is a set of science modules developed by the Canadian Forest Service (CFS) to run with FLINT.
+The Generic Carbon Budget Model (GCBM) is a set of science modules developed by the Canadian Forest Service (CFS) to run with FLINT.

 These are the same science modules used in the first generation tool ([CBM-CFS3](https://www.nrcan.gc.ca/climate-change/impacts-adaptations/climate-change-impacts-forests/carbon-accounting/carbon-budget-model/cbm-cfs3/13089)).
 Since the science and processes behind both tools are very similar, it is relatively easy to transition from CBM-CFS3 to GCBM.